School discipline, suspensions and expulsions

 - your child can only be suspended for a maximum of 45 school days in any one school year

 - your child’s school is responsible for providing them with suitable work to do and mark it although you may be asked to collect the work from the school and return it when you’re your child has completed it

 The school should call you on the day your child is suspended.
-The Principal must also provide immediate written notification to you, the Chair of the Board of Governors and the relevant education and library board (ELB) or Council for Catholic Maintained Schools (CCMS).
+The Principal must also provide immediate written notification to you, the Chair of the Board of Governors and the Education Authority (EA) in your region or Council for Catholic Maintained Schools (CCMS).

 The letter should set out the period and reason for the suspension.

 A school will usually only expel a pupil as a last resort after trying to improve the pupil’s behaviour through other means.
 However, there are exceptional circumstances in which a school may want to decide to expel a pupil for a ‘one-off’ offence.

 The decision to expel your child can only be taken by the expelling authority.
-In the case of controlled schools, this is the relevant ELB and, in the case of all other grant-aided schools, it is the Board of Governors of the school.
+In the case of controlled schools, this is the EA and, in the case of all other grant-aided schools, it is the Board of Governors of the school.

-A decision to expel can only be made after a consultation meeting takes place between the Principal, the Chairperson of the Board of Governors, you, your child, a representative from your ELB, or if your child attends a Catholic Maintained School, a representative from CCMS.
+A decision to expel can only be made after a consultation meeting takes place between the Principal, the Chairperson of the Board of Governors, you, your child, a representative from the EA in your region, or if your child attends a Catholic Maintained School, a representative from CCMS.

 There should be a written record of the meeting and your child’s future education should be part of the discussion.